 He received his PhD in quantum algorithms from Oxford University as a Rhodes Scholar and his BSc. in Physics from Yale University.
 He was named to Forbes 30 under 30 in the Science category for his work on quantum computing.

-Dr. Zeng will use his Fellowship to study how emerging quantum technologies can explore foundational questions in quantum mechanics.
+Dr. Zeng is using his Fellowship to study how emerging quantum technologies can explore foundational questions in quantum mechanics.
 This next generation of experimental tests will probe fundamental aspects of nature, by considering what it means for something to be an observation / some-being to be an observer.

 more on Dr. William Zeng